 Look for words and word fragments you recognize and assume, within reason, that they mean what you think they mean.

-Make educated guesses, make your share of mistakes, but above all, make an effort to learn what you can and to communicate with Italians on their terms.
+Make educated guesses, make your share of mistakes, but above all, make an effort to learn what you can and to communicate with foreign language speakers on their terms.

 The International Language

 No, not love.
 I'll leave it to you to master that tongue on your own (or, rather, with the help of someone else).

 And I don't mean English, either, even if that has become the de facto international language (lucky break for us English-speakers, no?).
 That doesn't excuse us from trying to learn the local lingo.

 No, what I mean is that collection of words which, pronounced "International-style," work in most countries.
 Just pretend you are French or Italian and say the following words in that accent:

 - beer (roll the "r;" sometimes add an "a" at the end)

 - couchette (sleeping compartment on train; helps to mime sleeping)